rahul0299/everything-sg/README.md

 -   **vite.config.ts**
     Configures the Vite bundler, optimizing development builds and enabling use of modern JavaScript features for a smoother development experience.

--   **public/**
-    Holds static assets like images, favicon, or fonts.
-Files here are served directly without any modifications during the build process.

 -   **src/**
     Contains the source code for the React application, organized into several sub-directories:
     -   **Components:**